RECRUITING LOCAL TALENT

 Supporting Local Economies

 We aim to leave a lasting impact in the communities where we work, to build national capacity and promote local economic growth.
-92% of our staff are local nationals and we pride ourselves in being a local employer.
-By improving people’s access to decent work opportunities in countries of conflict, our goal is to bring people together for a shared purpose and prosperous future.
+92% of our staff nationals of our countries of operation and we pride ourselves in being a local employer.
+By improving access to decent work in fragile and conflict-affected countries, we aim to unite people for a shared purpose and prosperous future.

 CREATING AN INCLUSIVE, REWARDING AND SAFE WORKPLACE

-At CTG we strive to create inclusive rewarding and safe workplaces for all our staff, irrespective of gender or any other defining characteristic.
+At CTG we strive to create inclusive, safe and rewarding workplaces for all staff, regardless of gender or other characteristics.

 HOW WE DO IT